Nikos Pappas (basketball)

+He is currently serving as a Member of the European Parliament for the Syriza.

 Early years

 Pappas is from Aidipsos in where he grew up.
 He started his career from the local club Syllas.Then, he transferred to Locros Atalanti.

 His mother is Greek Cypriot from Famagusta.

 Professional career

 Pappas made his professional debut in the Greek League with Panellinios, during the 2006–07 season.
 He made his debut in Europe's continent-wide second-tier level competition, the EuroCup, with Panellinios, during the 2007–08 season.
 He signed a 5-year contract with the Spanish League club Bilbao Basket in 2008.

 He was loaned to the reserve team of Real Madrid, Real Madrid B, of the Spanish 4th Division, for the 2008–09 season.
 He was loaned to the Greek League club Kolossos Rodou for the 2009–10 and 2010–11 seasons.
 He was named the 2010 Greek League Best Young Player.
 In February 2012, he joined PAOK.
 He moved to Panionios for the 2012–13 season.
 With Panionios, he was the Greek League Top Scorer, and a member of the Greek League Best Five, in 2013.